 This virtual celebration follows the example of last year’s celebration, “Super Heroes.”
 Before the COVID-19 pandemic, Co-workers were recognized for milestone anniversaries with a picnic and an awards presentation.

-The following Co-workers marked milestone anniversaries this year.
+The following Co-workers are marking milestone anniversaries of service:

 30 years: Nilda Rau, Director of Resident Services.

 25 years: Don Palmer of Facilities and Grounds and Tammy Gomoluch of Resident Services.